Are you 21 or older?

 Week 1–2: Germination & Seedling

-Zookies seeds germinate reliably and form sturdy seedlings with thick cotyledons.
+Zookies strain germinate reliably and form sturdy seedlings with thick cotyledons.

 What to do: